btanyh/public_projects/Skin Lesion Classifier - Computer Vision/README.md

 ![](images/Confusion_Matrix.png)![](images/Classification_Report.png)

 The final model had a good recall score of 0.96 and as well as a good precision score of 0.92, as shown above in the confusion matrix and the classification report.

+The recall score of 0.96 indicates that the model is able to correctly identify 96% of the positive instances in the dataset.
+This means that the model has a high sensitivity in detecting the positive samples and minimizing the number of false negatives.

+A high recall score in the context of this problem statement is crucial as it ensures that the model is effective in identifying malignant skin lesions.
+With a recall score of 0.96, the model is able to capture a significant proportion of the actual malignant cases, reducing the risk of missing potentially harmful lesions and allowing for early detection and appropriate medical intervention.

 ## Model Deployment